Want to stand out from the crowd and get hired fast? Use these tips to learn how to make yourself more marketable in the job market.

 3. Build Your Experience

-Of course a full-time job is the end goal of most people on the job hunt; however, don’t assume that it’s the only route to success.
-In today’s business world, there are numerous internship programs that can set you up for the same amount of success.
+Of course, a full-time job is the end goal of most people on the job hunt; however, don’t assume that it’s the only route to success.
+In today’s business world, there are numerous high paying internship programs that can set you up for the same amount of success.
 Particularly in industries and roles that require extensive experience, the right internship can provide the sort of applicable experience a hiring manager may be looking for, without the need for landing a comparable job beforehand.

 An example of this would be Oracle’s Class of Program.
 Developed by CEO, Mark Hurd, this twist on an internship program serves as a way to help recent grads get a running start in the sales field.
 Participants are trained under the Oracle sales process, get to work first hand with veteran sales reps and make connections with compatible mentors.
 At the end of the program, many go on to join the company in a more permanent position — a win-win for all parties.